This training is not currently scheduled.

 NCSE has designed this interactive training based on expertise in research and evaluation, lessons learned about truancy reduction and practical training experience.
 We will cover the processes necessary to decide what data to collect, what data collection methods to use, and how to assure the highest quality data possible so that you can draw accurate conclusions about your program.
-This is not a data analysis or statistics class.
-Tip: Take this back-to-back with our Best Practices in Truancy Reduction training the day before!
+Participants will learn about process and outcome evaluations, and how to avoid common problems associated with each.
+Activities include a survey question writing exercise, logic modeling of your program, and work time to begin designing your own program evaluation.
+Note: This is not a data analysis or statistics class.

 Who should attend?